4130 Glenview Rd.

 The FHT RD works closely with Family Physicians and other Allied Health professionals to provide nutrition and lifestyle support for various health concerns.
 Services offered by the dietitian include:

-- Digestive health counseling, including IBS & celiac disease
+Digestive health counselling, including IBS & celiac disease

 Health Promotion is an important part of FHT.
 The Central Lambton FHT has a dedicated Health Promotion Nurse working in this area.